Kaizen86/Python-Discord-Bot/README.md

 ```
 	Rickrolls the voice channel you are connected to.
 	>rickroll
 	Plays a youtube video either from a URL or from a search term.
-Please be aware THIS IS NOT STABLE!!
+This is not entirely stable and can occasionally crash.
+I blame FFMPEG.
 	>play <url/search term>
 	Runs the input text through text to speech and speaks it.
 	>speak <text>